 Selective Gold + Tin Plating Option

 Selective gold-tin plating is Samtec’s most popular plating option because it provides designers with the best of both worlds.
 The contact area, the critical area where the contact interfaces the terminal pin and the signal is transferred, has the reliability of gold.
 The tail, which is soldered to the board, has the lower cost and solderability of tin.

 Tin-Lead, Gold-Flashed Palladium Nickel

-Of course there are other plating options for specific applications.
+Of course other plating options are available for specific applications.
 Two common examples include tin-lead plating and gold-flash palladium nickel.
 Tin-lead is used in military applications, and benefits include a low eutectic temperature, and the presence of lead inhibits the formation of tin whiskers.
 Gold-flashed palladium nickel is used for extremely high cycle applications.
 But, for most typical applications, gold, tin, or selective plating will work just fine.

 Gold for high reliability, high cycle, low voltage applications.

 Tin is used for applications with fewer cycles, it’s less expensive, and it holds solder.